opensourcedesign/opensourcedesign.github.io/content/resources/bibliography.md

 ---
-title: "Reading & Research"
+title: "Bibliography"
-description: "A bibliography of articles, talks, papers, and books on design in open source."
+description: "Articles, talks, papers, and books on design in open source."
-layout: reading
+layout: resource-page
+weight: 20
+aliases:
+  - /resources/reading/
 ---

 <!-- The bibliography below is rendered from data/bibliography.yaml — edit that